haktech/fun-list-app-repo/README.md

 - API endpoint to serve save/retrieve/update fun lists (movies & actors)
 - Client which is a reactjs client for viewing and managing fun lists

 ## Pre-req for running it locally.
-Please note that i'm leaving my valid configurations for smoother evaluation experience.
-I will deactivate the resources secrets by the end of the week

 - ### Setup mongoDB
   1. Set environment variable in /api/.env file with a valid mongodb connection string